DomNomNom/InterestingGames/README.md

 A list of games that are noteworthy.

-I mainly asses in terms of game mechanics.
+I mainly asess in terms of game mechanics.

 -----------------------------------